robertsparkes/raman-fitting-pvc/README.md

 already in this file will be ignored and not re-fitted.
 The "-d" option removes all results from "acombinedresults.txt" and allows previously fitted files to be analysed.

-Example code to prepare for and then analyse all samples with "taiwan" in the file name:
+Example code to prepare for and then analyse all samples with "taiwan" at the start of the file name:

-$ prepraman.sh
+> $ prepraman.sh
+>
-$ sparkesfitraman.sh -d -q taiwan*.txt
+> $ sparkesfitraman.sh -d -q taiwan*.txt

 ### Outputs